Romanian Writers' Society: World War II

-The outbreak of World War II had important ramifications for the society's activities.
+The outbreak of World War II had significant ramifications for the society's activities.
 At the time, its president was N. I. Herescu, who took over after Condiescu's death.
-Following significant territorial losses by Romania during the summer of 1940, a significant number of writers became refugees.
+Following substantial territorial losses by Romania during the summer of 1940, a significant number of writers became refugees.
 They received aid from the society, which dramatically depleted its funds.

 After the National Legionary State came to power that September, the committee aligned itself with regime policy, and in early October decided to expel eleven Jewish writers: Felix Aderca, Camil Baltazar, Dan, A. Dominic, Scarlat Froda, Virgil Monda, I. Peltz, Mihail Sebastian, Leopold Stern, A. Toma and Voronca.
 The project for a Writers' Palace was temporarily abandoned, with its fund loaned for the benefit of the army.
 (The promissory notes probably became invalid after the nationalization of the banks in June 1948.)
 Due to a fall in subsidies and other revenue and a rise in aid and loans disbursed, the number of prizes awarded fell.
 Thus, the only honorees were Nicolae Ottescu, Ruxanda Levente, George Lesnea, Pompiliu Constantinescu, Gheorghiu, George Ionescu and Bascovici in 1940; Stahl, Demetrius, Alexandru Busuioceanu, Eugen Bălan, Radu Tudoran, Dumitru Almaș, Dragoș Protopopescu, Otilia Cazimir, Ion Buzdugan and Stelian Constantin-Stelian, in 1941; Alexandru Al. Philippide, Mihail Șerban, Cotruș, Ovidiu Papadima, Boureanu, Octav Sargețiu, Mircea Mărcoiu and Laura Dragomirescu in 1942.
 The society continued to maintain relations with similar bodies in Italy, Germany, Spain, France, Croatia, Slovakia and Finland.